Which motion design course is best for you? Here's an in-depth guide to animation courses at School of Motion.

 You know the tool, now lets get into animation principles!

 Knowing After Effects is just step one on this journey.
 Now you can make shapes move, but can you make it move exactly the way you want?
-Check out Animation Bootcamp to dig deep into animation principles!
+Check out Animation Bootcamp to dig deeper into animation principles.
 You'll learn how to transfer ideas in your head and make them come to life.
 You'll go beyond the software and into motion design theory.

 You can move things, but is the design captivating?

-You'll learn about animating type, working with both Photoshop and Illustrator artwork in After Effects, basic parenting, shape layers in After Effects, using different effects, basic animation principles and different keyframe types.
-By the end you will be able to animate a short advertisement style explainer video with artwork that we've provided.
-If you're ready to jump in, head on over to the After Effects Kickstart page and see when you'll be able to get started!
+You'll learn about animating type, working with both Photoshop and Illustrator artwork in After Effects, basic parenting, shape layers in After Effects, using different effects, basic animation principles, and different keyframe types.
+By the end you will be able to animate a short advertisement-style explainer video with artwork that we've provided.
+If you're ready to jump in, head on over to the After Effects Kickstart page and see when you can get started!